konker/konker.dev/packages/zenfig/README.md

 # Zenfig

-CLI tool for configuration and secrets management using AWS SSM (via Chamber), Jsonnet, and TypeBox.
+CLI tool for configuration and secrets management using AWS SSM, Jsonnet, and TypeBox.

 ## Prerequisites

 - Node.js 18+ (or a compatible runtime)
 - pnpm
 - jsonnet CLI on PATH
-- chamber CLI on PATH (required for the default `chamber` provider)
-- AWS credentials if you use the `chamber` provider
+- AWS credentials and region configuration for the default `aws-ssm` provider

 ## Setup